Near-Optimal Dynamic Asset Allocation in Financial Markets with Trading Constraints: Numerical Illustration

-We suppose that the agent from section \ref{sec3.3} has in mind some benchmark, $\mathcal{K}\in\RR_+$, regarding his/her horizon purchasing power, $X_T/\Pi_T$.
+We suppose that the agent from section \ref{sec3.3} has in mind a benchmark, $\mathcal{K}\in\RR_+$, regarding his or her horizon purchasing power, $X_T/\Pi_T$.
 For states in which $X_T/\Pi_T\leq \mathcal{K}$, the agent draws proportionately less utility than in reversed states.
 Therefore, we attach $\mathcal{K}$ to $U$, on account of which the \textit{dual CRRA} function incorporates two isoelastic qualifications

-for coefficients of risk-aversion $\gamma_d,\gamma_u\in\RR_+\setminus\left[0,1\right]$ to forgo infinite utility, cf. \cite{kramkov1999asymptotic}.
+for coefficients of risk aversion $\gamma_d,\gamma_u\in\RR_+\setminus\left[0,1\right]$ to forgo infinite utility, cf. \cite{kramkov1999asymptotic}.
 In order to convene \eqref{eq:dualCRRA} with the portrayed situation, we dictate that $\gamma_d\geq\gamma_u$.
-Hereby, we invoke that down-states correspond with an enhanced apprehension touching the attainment with reference to the exogenous $\mathcal{K}$.\footnote{This is not a necessary requirement, any $\gamma_d,\gamma_u\in\RR_+\setminus\left[0,1\right]$ ensure proper specification of \eqref{eq:dualCRRA}.} The investor under study retains total flexibility as to choosing $\mathcal{K}$ \textit{ante initium}, before $t=0$, resulting in $\mathcal{K}$ being fundamentally exogenous over the full course of $\left[0,T\right]$.
-Without loss of generality, we normalize $\mathcal{K}=1$, such that $U_{\mathcal{K}}\mid_{\mathcal{K}=1}:=U$ coalesces with the desires of an individual who covets to maintain a constant degree of purchasing power.\footnote{The subsequent breakdown bears upon a sole terminal wealth setup; we restrict this analysis to $U$.}
+Hereby, we argue that down states correspond to an enhanced apprehension regarding the attainment with reference to the exogenous $\mathcal{K}$.\footnote{This is not a necessary requirement, any $\gamma_d,\gamma_u\in\RR_+\setminus\left[0,1\right]$ ensure proper specification of \eqref{eq:dualCRRA}.} The investor under study retains total flexibility to choose $\mathcal{K}$ \textit{ante initium}, before $t=0$, resulting in $\mathcal{K}$ being fundamentally exogenous over the full course of $\left[0,T\right]$.
+Without loss of generality, we normalise $\mathcal{K}=1$, such that $U_{\mathcal{K}}\mid_{\mathcal{K}=1}:=U$ coalesces with the desires of an individual who wishes to maintain a constant degree of purchasing power.\footnote{The subsequent breakdown bears upon a sole terminal wealth setup; we restrict this analysis to $U$.}

 Technically, we observe that $U\left(X_T,\Pi_T\right)$ is continuous at $X_T=\Pi_T$ and state-dependent by virtue of the accommodated separation of instances.
 Furthermore, we find that